influxdata/community-templates/docs/best_practices.md

 ## Telegraf Configurations

-A good Template needs to be more than just a dashboard, it should also include ways to send data to a user's InfluxDB instance.
+A good Template needs to be more than just a Dashboard, it should also include ways to send data to a user's InfluxDB instance.
 This can be done in a number of ways, from making calls directly to the [InfluxDB API](https://v2.docs.influxdata.com/v2.0/write-data/#influxdb-api), using the [InfluxDB Client libraries](https://v2.docs.influxdata.com/v2.0/reference/api/client-libraries/), or by [using Telegraf](https://v2.docs.influxdata.com/v2.0/write-data/use-telegraf/) and it's many plugins that do the bulk of the work for you.

 Telegraf is a widely used data collection agent with a large community that has contributed plugins for gathering data from a variety of sources.
 Whatever data you're collecting, chances are there's a Telegraf plugin that can help you do it.
 As such we encourage Templates to include a Telegraf configuration for data collection.
 If you use another method of sending data to InfluxDB, please include that and instructions on using it in your Template's `README.md`.